TW: sexual assault

 Butcher than butch

 That was also the year I was forced to blow a biker who called himself Satan, the broken tip of his fishing knife pushed

 hard against the side of my neck

 I discovered my bravery in Femme a little bit, before my parents kicked me out that year.

 Door knocker earrings- my other punk friends made fun of me.
 Terri just looked at me, shook her head and smirked outside of Jonestown on South Beach.

-No one taught me to Femme.
-It was something I pulled for myself like teeth.
+No one taught me Femme.
+It was something I pulled out of myself like teeth.

 When I first came out as trans, I did it in small, scared steps,